Frenchs Forest: Geography

 Frenchs Forest is close to the Garigal National Park.
 It is elevated (~156 m ASL) regularly having high rainfall compared with the rest of Sydney and is spread along ridgelines surrounded by native bushland.
 The eastern parts have distant views (3 km) over the Pacific Ocean and the temperature extremes typical of Sydney are moderated by this proximity.
 The western side has views over Chatswood, St Leonards, North Sydney and Sydney CBD, bounded by Garigal National Park featuring native wildlife, birds, turtles, wallabies, lizards, snakes.
-Bush tracks include bluff track and natural bridge track.
+Bush tracks include bluff track, natural bridge track, Carroll Creek track and the Pipeline track.

 Climate

 Frenchs Forest climate is similar to the Climate of Sydney, albeit with a few minor seasonal differences: winters tend to be cooler and wetter than in the city, while summers tend to be less hot.